New Zealand Travel Guide

 Below are some of the most popular destinations to visit so you can discover first hand why so many people fall head over heels in love with the county.

+The next stop in our New Zealand travel guide is Matamata.
 The spectacular, dramatic scenery in New Zealand makes it no surprise that over 150 locations around the country were used to film the enchanting Lord of the Rings trilogy.
 An absolute must-visit for fans of the films, the village of Hobbiton and the tranquil region of the Shire was created amongst the rolling fields and peaceful farming landscapes in the rural town of Matamata.
 Take the official movie set tour and see more than 40 hobbit holes including Bilbo’s House, all whilst listening to a captivating commentary from your guide of the history of the set and how it was created.

 New Zealand's tallest mountain is the breath-taking Aoraki Mount Cook.
 The summit is a staggering 12,218-foot-high, and its statuesque peak means that it is easily identified and can been admired from miles around.
 There are numerous guided tours which range in ability if you want to take on the challenge of climbing the mountain.
 Don’t fancy hiking?
 Experience the incredible National Park from the luxury of a helicopter tour!